 Auditing a course means taking a course for no credit or grade.
 Students may audit courses.
-Students are permitted to attend an audited course but may not submit assignments or take examinations.
-Audited courses do not earn honor points (GPA) or credits toward graduation.
-Audit status does not count toward full-time enrollment.
+Students are permitted to attend an audited course but is not required to submit assignments or take examinations.
+Audited courses do not include honor points (GPA) or credits toward graduation.
+Audit status does not count towards full-time enrollment.
 Audit status must be declared at the time of registration and confirmed with the instructor on the first day of class.
 Audit enrollments are based on class size availability.
 If at any point prior to the beginning of the course, the class size maximum is reached, any audit registrations will be canceled.
 Financial Aid is not available for audited courses.
 Changes from credit to audit and vice versa will not be permitted after the first week of the class.
-All tuition and schedule change fees apply accordingly (see applicable Fee Schedule).
+All tuition and schedule change fees apply accordingly (see applicable fee schedule).